 3 – Focus on the Head or Eye of the Fish

 When you take a picture of you and your family chances are it’s not a shot of torsos and waistlines, unless it’s an ugly Christmas sweater competition, but rather faces and big smiles.
 Fishing pictures should be no different.
-Sure everyone wants to see the size of the fish in scale with the person holding it, so go ahead and snap a few of those, but some of the best fishing pics we see are close ups of the head of the fish.
+Sure everyone wants to see the size of the fish in scale with the person holding it, so go ahead and snap a few of those too, but some of the best fishing pics we see are close ups of the head of the fish.
 This is where the emotion is – the eyeball’s size and color, the gaping mouth, and maybe even the hook still firmly in place since you are such a talented angler.
 This is even more important with toothy critters like wahoo, mackerel, needlefish, and cubera snappers.
 You get bonus points if you can take a shot with the head of the fish and the angler together.

 4 – Get Out of the Shot!

 Hopefully you have good enough friends where you don’t need photographic evidence to prove to them that you actually caught a fish, so we recommend you put your ego aside for a second and take a few pics of just the fish itself.
 Their colors, markings, and hydrodynamic design is a thing of beauty.
-There’s no doubt you should absolutely take several shots of you and your eight foot wide smile with your fish, but if it’s the catch of a lifetime you may want to give it it’s own private photo shoot to remember every detail of your trophy.
+There’s no doubt you should absolutely take several shots of you and your three foot wide smile with your fish, but if it’s the catch of a lifetime you may want to give it it’s own private photo shoot to remember every detail of your trophy.
 Plus with our friends at King Sailfish Mounts you don’t need to kill a fish and transport it home to have it hang it on the wall of your mancave, just take a few nice shots and their talented marine artists can make an exact replica of your fish including size, coloring, and unique markings or scars.

 5 – Add a Splash of Color